compiler-explorer/compiler-explorer/docs/API.md

 filters override their default values.
 The `compilerOptions` is used to pass extra arguments to the back end, and is probably not useful for most REST users.

 To force a cache bypass, `bypassCache` can be set.
-This accepts an enum enum value according to:
+This accepts an enum value according to:

 ```ts
 export enum BypassCache {